NickScarpitti/common-net-funcs/CommonNetFuncs.DeepClone/README.md

 [![nuget](https://img.shields.io/nuget/dt/CommonNetFuncs.DeepClone)](https://www.nuget.org/packages/CommonNetFuncs.DeepClone/)

-This lightweight project contains helper methods for several common functions required by applications.
+This project contains helper methods for deep cloning objects in .NET applications (i.e. creating a new instance of an object with the same values as an existing instance but without the same references in memory).

 ## Contents